 HaloSan In The Drinking Water Of The City Of Denmark, South Carolina

-In 2008, Denmark City began adding a chemical called HaloSan to treat iron bacteria found in one water system.
+In 2008, Denmark City added a HaloSan chemical to treat iron bacteria in one water system.
 The State Department of Health and Environmental Control (DHEC) approved this chemical.
-According to the said department, HaloSan was supported by the American National Standards Institute or National Sanitation Foundation.
-They considered it safe for consumption.

 The DHEC’s websites provide that the product has been approved.
 However, in early 2018, it was discovered that the chemical was not registered or approved by the Environmental Protection Agency (EPA).

-Today, the use of HaloSan is at the focus of the two class-action lawsuits against the City of Denmark.
+Today, the use of HaloSan is the focus of the two class-action lawsuits against the City of Denmark.

 Denmark Public Water System

 Again, the Denmark Public Water System is served by three groundwater wells.
-HaloSan was intermittently used in the fourth well, which was the Cox Mill Well.
+HaloSan was intermittently used in the fourth wall, the Cox Mill Well.
 They do this to control the iron bacteria.
-This well was taken offline in August 2018.
-Since then, it has remained offline.
-Meanwhile, the water from the three wells is still being disinfected for bacteria using chlorine.

 HaloSan in the Cox Mill Well

-In July 2018, a question was raised on whether or not HaloSan must be registered under the EPA Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
-HaloSan has been classified as a pesticide since it was intended to kill the bacteria.
-As such, it is the responsibility of the supplier to register their products with FIFRA.
+In July 2018, a question was raised about whether HaloSan must be registered under the EPA Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
+HaloSan has been classified as a pesticide since it was intended to kill bacteria.

 Health Effects of HaloSan